djheru/vagrant-template/readme.md

 # Quick Vagrant Setup
-This is a vagrant shortcut to set up a Ubuntu Raring x64 box with LAMP and Postgresql.
+This is a vagrant shortcut to set up a Ubuntu Trusty x32 box with development stuffs for LAMP, Python, Ruby and Node.
+Also includes MySQL, MongoDb and Redis.

 ### Install Oracle VirtualBox